RoccoJay/STA-380-Exercises/Market_Segmentation_v2.md

 | PC2       | Photo Sharing, Cooking, Shopping, Fashion                  |
 | PC3       | College/University, Online Gaming, Sports Playing, TV/Film |

-According to these components, a couple archetypes emerged.
+According to these components, a few archetypes emerged.

 **1. The outdoorsy:** This segment corresponds to the followers that are high on component 1.
 They tend to be health conscious people that are